-This course is designed to introduce students to the varieties and similarities in writing for the mass media.
-Students will be introduced to the style and requirements for writing for print, broadcast, advertising, and public television broadcasting through a survey of its history, philosophy, legal aspects, networks, government relations, programming, production, sales and engineering operations.
-Open to all students seeking a background in the role it plays in American society.
-Students will be given an historical overview of the field and introduced to advertising layout, design, and sales
+This course will acquaint the student with the basic phases of radio and television broadcasting through a survey of its history, philosophy, legal aspects, networks, government relations, programming, production, sales and engineering operations.
+Open to all students seeking a background in the radio-telelvision industry.